replicatedhq/troubleshoot.sh/docs/source/collect/collectors.md

 For collectors that are optional, based on runtime available configuration, the conditional can be specified in the `exclude` property.
 This is useful for deployment techniques that allow templating for optional components (Helm and [KOTS](https://kots.io/vendor/packaging/template-functions/)).
-When this value is `false`, the collector will not be included.
+When this value is `true`, the collector will not be included.